jinmei612/from_heroku_to_datadog/README.md

 - Datadog is a Service as a service (SaaS) monitoring and analytics tool that can be used to monitor your heroku applications.

-This repo will show you how to send metrics and traces from your heroku app to datadog
+This repo will show you how to monitor the performance of your Heroku webapp in Datadog.

 # Getting Started